epflgraph/graphontology/README.md

 user: mysqluser
 password: mysqlpass
 ```
-Now you are ready to run any of the scripts.
+Now you are ready to run any of the scripts. **To prepare the database and Elasticsearch indexes for
+a local instance of GraphAI, follow these loading instructions.**

-## Loading the ontology for GraphAI
+### Loading the ontology for GraphAI

 If you plan to run a local instance of GraphAI, for the `/ontology` endpoints
 to be enabled you need to have the ontology's tables in your database.